 - Breech deliveries

-- Forced extraction by means of forceps, vacuum, or the usage of mechanical forces during vaginal deliveries.
+- Forced extraction by means of forceps, vacuum, or mechanical forces during vaginal deliveries

 - Low umbilical cord pH